yangjian615/spedas_watch/idl/projects/maven/models/pui/readme.txt

 mvn_pui_model: models oxygen and hydrogen pickup ions measured by MAVEN SEP, SWIA, STATIC please send bugs/comments to rahmati@ssl.berkeley.edu

+160608: speed/memory improvements. fixed a data loading bug. added a couple of routines.

 160518: 3D spectra for STATIC are now modeled.
 Oxygen and hydrogen pickup ions are stored in separare variables for STATIC.

 160504: 3D spectra for SWIA are now modeled.
 SEP's energy and angular response is improved.